Agent Skills: Writing Plans

 Exit Criteria

-Plan created with clear goal/constraints, decomposed tasks with file lists and verification, BDD steps, commit boundaries, no vague tasks, reflection completed, user approval.
+Plan created with clear goal/constraints, decomposed tasks with file lists and verification, BDD steps, commit boundaries, no vague tasks, reflection completed, sub-agent FAILs all addressed, git commit landed.

 References